atomisthq/docs/docs/integration/gcr.md

 ## Step 1: Granting Atomist Read-Only Access to GCR

-This procedure requires a project administrator because you'll be creating a new service account, plus two iam bindings.
+This procedure requires a project administrator because you'll be creating a new service account, and two new iam bindings.
 The service account can be called anything (we've called it `atomist-gcr-integration` in the example below).
 After it is created, you'll enter the service account address, and the project id into the GCR Integration form.
 No credentials will need to be exchanged